stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 ### 1. Formal Research Essay

-You will write one formal research essay, 15 pages or more in length.
+You will write one formal research essay.
 The project will involve many of the core competencies we developed in the previous term including argumentation, critical thinking, close reading, synthesis, and theoretical analysis.
 You may write on any topic you wish, so long as it is a contribution to our course conversation and theme.
 Please discuss your ideas with me before you get too far along.
 I am happy to meet with each of you to discuss ideas and help formulate a research plan.

 {{< hint note >}}
+<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i> Essay requirements:</span>

+- The essay must be submitted in the [Chicago format](/resources/open-handbook/chapter-11-chi).
+You may choose to use either footnotes or endnotes for your citations; no bibliography page is required.

-<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> The essay must be submitted in the [Chicago format](/resources/open-handbook/chapter-11-chi) and contain a minimum of 15 [peer-reviewed](/resources/open-handbook/chapter-12/#peer-review) sources.
+- It must contain a minimum of 15 [peer-reviewed](/resources/open-handbook/chapter-12/#peer-review) sources.

+- Sources that are not peer-reviewed may also be used.
+However, be judicious if you do so.

+- Your essay should be 3,700 words, or about 15 pages in length.
 {{< /hint >}}

 ### 2. Research Workshops